lsst-sqre/sqr-009/index.rst

 APPENDIX A - Making of the SQUASH  project
 ==========================================

-In this appendix we document the initial steps used to create the Django project and the integration with the bokeh server.
+In this appendix we document the initial setup to create the Django project (tickets/DM-5728) and its integration with the bokeh server (tickets/DM-5750).

 Creating the django project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^